Common Drugs that Deplete Vitamin D

 Imagine your body as a machine that runs on sunlight, similar to how plants use photosynthesis.
 It needs sunlight, just like plants do for photosynthesis.
 One crucial element our bodies produce when sun exposure is vitamin D.

-Darker skin has more melanin - it gives color to our eyes, hair, and, most importantly, our skin.
-But there's an exciting twist: higher melanin levels slow down vitamin D production.
+Darker skin has more melanin, it gives color to our eyes, hair, and, most importantly, our skin.
+Higher melanin levels also slow down vitamin D production.

 If you have darker skin tones or live far from the equator where sunshine isn't as solid or constant, you might not get enough sunlight to meet your body’s daily requirement for sufficient vitamins.